 This course is part of the ‘Cyber Security Governance Essentials’ minor.

 This course will approach internet governance from various angles: from governance of the technical layer of the internet via multistakeholder bodies such as ICANN, which have developed their own complex global governance structures and processes, to the broader spectrum of processes pertaining to societal and economic dimensions of the internet.
 Starting with reflection on the debates surrounding the definition of internet governance, we will dive deeply into the evolution of internet governance, issues of power and control over critical internet resources, and decision-making processes.
 We will discuss different approaches to governance, such as multistakeholder and multilateral governance models, the way they manifest themselves in practice, and issues of transparency, accountability, and legitimacy of both models.
-The course will also explore the current challenges related to internet governance, such as debates around internet fragmentation and recent trends to regulate Internet companies and users’ online behaviour.
+The course will also explore the current challenges related to internet governance, such as debates around cybersecurity, human rights, and internet fragmentation.

 By the end of this course: